Lease Extension Calculator

 A statutory process on average takes 8 months from start to finish but can be prolonged if lease extension becomes contentious due to parties not agreeing on valuation variables.
 If you require more information you can read more about the technical side of the lease extension process in our blog post.

 How can lease extension surveyor help you

-It is always recommended to instruct a chartered surveyor to prepare a specialist lease extension valuation report which will help you understand potential pitfalls and provide you with lease extension premium for the purpose of serving a statutory Section 42 notice or Section 45 counter-notice.
+If you are looking to obtain more accurate lease extension valuation Erikas Grig Chartered Surveyors can prepare a specialist lease extension valuation report which will help you understand potential pitfalls and provide you with lease extension premium for the purpose of serving a statutory Section 42 notice or Section 45 counter-notice.

-An experienced surveyor well nuanced in lease extension valuation matters can help you save thousands of pounds when negotiating with the landlord’s surveyor.
+We have longstanding experience in lease extension valuation matters and can help you save thousands of pounds when negotiating with the landlord’s surveyor or vice versa.